By Colleen Murphy

 IF EVERYONE IS LOOKING ONE WAY, LOOK THE OTHER

 Photographers get amazing shots by looking where everyone else isn’t.
 For example, at Venice Carnivale last year everyone was looking up at the Volo dell’Angel (flight of the angel) which is definitely a spectacle to see, a woman gliding through the air in Piazza San Marco, but I turned around and looked at everybody in the crowd.
 I managed to get a shot of a few chefs standing in the window watching the spectacle.
-While everyone was photographing the angel, I was able to capture a unique photograph with a story behind it.
+While everyone was photographing the angel, I was able to capture a

 PEOPLE ARE IMPORTANT